p4lang/p4c/README.md

   By default, Homebrew doesn't link programs into `/usr/local/bin` if they would conflict with a version provided by the base system.
-This includes Bison, since an older version ships with macOS. `make check` depends on the newer Bison we just installed from Homebrew (see [#83](http://github.com/p4lang/p4c/issues/83)), so you'll want to add it to your `$PATH` one way or another.
+This includes Bison, since an older version ships with macOS. `cmake --build build --target check` depends on the newer Bison we just installed from Homebrew (see [#83](http://github.com/p4lang/p4c/issues/83)), so you'll want to add it to your `$PATH` one way or another.
 One simple way to do that is to request that Homebrew link it into `/usr/local/bin`: